ziin/octodevs/README.md

 # Octodevs

-Octodevs is a simple web app that allows you to share your GitHub profile with other developers.
+Octodevs is a simple web app for sharing your GitHub profile with other developers.

+I made this project to try some libraries and tools.
+You can check what I used down below.

 ## Built With